 See the recipe card below for quantities and remaining ingredients.

-- Prep and cook the veggies.
-Begin by dicing the onion, peppers and zucchini to prep the dish and cook in a skillet for a few minutes.
-Add in the turkey and brown.
+Step 1: Prep and cook the veggies.
+Begin by dicing the onion, peppers and zucchini to prep the dish and cook them in a skillet for a few minutes over medium heat.

-Place a ⅓ cup of the ground turkey and vegetable mixture onto one side of each tortilla.
-Roll up the tortilla and place it seam side down into the casserole dish.
+Place a ⅓ cup of the ground turkey filling and vegetable mixture onto one side of each tortilla.
+Roll up the tortilla and place it seam-side down into the casserole dish.

 The tortillas need to be heated before rolling.
 Heat about ½ teaspoon of oil in a skillet and heat each tortilla on both sides for about 30 seconds.
 You can also heat the tortillas in the microwave for 30 seconds-1 minute.